Reviewing New Fortress Energy (NFE) & Its Competitors

 |3.31%

 37.5% of New Fortress Energy shares are owned by institutional investors.
 Comparatively, 74.1% of shares of all “Natural gas distribution” companies are owned by institutional investors.
-89.6% of New Fortress Energy shares are owned by company insiders.
-Comparatively, 10.2% of shares of all “Natural gas distribution” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+89.6% of New Fortress Energy shares are owned by insiders.
+Comparatively, 10.2% of shares of all “Natural gas distribution” companies are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-New Fortress Energy pays an annual dividend of $0.40 per share and has a dividend yield of 0.9%.
-New Fortress Energy pays out -24.7% of its earnings in the form of a dividend.
-As a group, “Natural gas distribution” companies pay a dividend yield of 3.8% and pay out 76.9% of their earnings in the form of a dividend.

 Summary